- Provide a consistent approach to homework across the school and across year groups;

 - Take an active interest in the work to support the child’s learning;

 - Support reading development by listening to their child read, reading to their child and discussing texts with them;

-- Help ensure work is handed in on time;
+- Help ensure work is completed on time;

 - Put a brief note in the homework diary, explaining why homework has not been completed, where this is occasionally unavoidable.

-There are occasions when children struggle with homework or when it is not possible to complete a task; homework activities may be too difficult or take too much time.
-Circumstances may arise at home, which make homework difficult to complete.
+There may be occasions when a child struggles with homework or it is not possible for them to complete a task.
 If any such problems arise, parents should let the class teacher know as soon as possible so we can modify arrangements as necessary.

 Holiday homework is set for Year 6 over the October half term, Christmas and Easter holidays, in preparation for the end of year tests.
 There may be occasions where pupils in other year groups are required to complete a project over the course of a school holiday.
 Where holiday homework is set, it is open ended enough that pupils may choose how long to spend over it.
 Parents and carers are asked to encourage their children to keep up with reading over holidays.